dhruv354/Count-people-using-audio/README.md

 ## Procedure
 * First prepare the training data from the dataset by converting **.wav** file into mfccs features and **spectrograms** for the second model using librosa linrary
-* Do the necessary preprocessing for both the models like resizing of images and reshaping into mfccs
+* Do the necessary preprocessing for both the models like resizing of images and reshaping of mfccs vectors
 * Also add your own traning data by uploading audio files and preprocess and add the relevant labels
 * Split data into training and testing dataset to check performace of model on unseen data
 * Now choose the model architecures, loss function and the optimizer